 Lease payments to be made under reasonably certain extension options are also included in the measurement of the liability.
 The lease payments are discounted using the interest rate implicit in the lease.
 If that rate cannot be readily determined, which is generally the case for leases in the Group, the lessee's incremental borrowing rate is used, being the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the right-of-use asset in a similar economic environment with similar terms, security and conditions.
-In that sense, incremental borrowing rate of 4%, representing unsecured risk of the Company was used for new and modified leases whose maturity is above 5 years (2022: 4%), and incremental borrowing rate of 2.2%, representing the secured risk of the Company was used for new and less (2022: 2.2%).
+In that sense, incremental borrowing rate of 3.19%, representing unsecured risk of the Company was used for new and modified leases whose maturity is above 5 years (2023: 4%), and incremental borrowing rate of 2.83%, representing the secured risk of the Company was used for new and modified leases with maturity of 5 years and less (2023: 2.2%).